You’ve decided to start your own blog. You may have already purchased a domain name and installed WordPress. Hopefully my step-by-step guide helped.

 (In Settings > General > Membership)

-- This is not necessary if you’re not running a membership site and it leaves your blog open to hackers and spam
+WordPress allows your visitors to register for accounts on your site.
+This is not necessary if you’re not running a membership site and it leaves your blog open to hackers and spam.

-- This if off by default but just make sure “Anyone can register” is ticked off
+- This if off by default but just make sure “Anyone can register” is ticked off.